VILLASframework/documentation/docs/node/nodes/webrtc.md

 ## Web Demo {#demo}

-:::caution Deprecation
+:::caution
-This demo is deprecated.
-It is currently updated.
+This demo is currently broken.
+Please follow this issue for updates: https://github.com/VILLASframework/node/issues/725
 :::

 There exists an example WebRTC peer implementation running in a web-browser: